RxChi1d/coldpack/docs/EXAMPLES.md

 # Usage Examples

-Usage scenarios and workflows for coldpack v0.2.0a2.
+Usage scenarios and workflows for coldpack.

 ## Table of Contents